 Most people will be using the Rider-Waite standard tarot card deck.
-However, there are different types of tarot card decks on the market.
+However, there are different types of tarot card decks and best tarot reading sites on the market.
 Therefore, it doesn’t matter if you get a Rider-Waite deck or a Thoth tarot deck.
 Your deck likely consists of 78 cards.

 Every single card is unique, with its own imagery and meaning.
 Moreover, you will draw multiple cards in a single reading, and you have to combine their meaning for divination.
 Furthermore, these cards have two categories, i.e., the Major Arcana and the Minor Arcana.